fledge-iot/fledge/docs/REDHAT.rst

 Building and using FogLAMP on RedHat/CentOS
 *******************************************

-FogLAMP can be build or installed on Red Hat or CentOS, it is currently tested against:
+FogLAMP can be built or installed on Red Hat or CentOS, it is currently tested against:

 - Red Hat 7.6
 - CentOS  7.6